octohedron/gemojicountries/README.md

 + `GetAmountCountryNamesMatched` will return `map[china:1 france:2]`
 + `GetAmountCountryCodesMatched` will return `map[cn:1 fr:2]`

-If you want tog et the country codes and you have the country names, i.e. `"russia"`, you can also use the util func
+If you want to get the country codes and you have the country names, i.e. `"russia"`, you can also use the util func

-+ `GetCountryCodeByCountry` will return `ru`
++ `GetCountryCodeByCountry` will return `"ru"`

 For getting a string with flag emoji with the flags replaced with their string format i.e. `"Bonjour la 🇫🇷 "`